mengxyz/ESP_VP/README.md

    usually `http://<manager-lan-ip>:18081`.
 2. Set `Bambuddy URL` to the Bambuddy server URL.
 3. Choose forwarding mode:
-   - `library`: recommended default; API key is usually enough.
+   - `library`: usable now and recommended default; API key is usually enough.
    - `archive`: uploads directly to Archives; requires Bambuddy username/password or a user/admin bearer token.
 API keys can be rejected by Bambuddy archive routes.
-   - `proxy_status`: pair this ESP with a Bambuddy printer and let the ESP cache printer status for slicer report calls.
+   - Other modes are experimental and not stable yet.
 4. Click `Test Host`.
 The result shows both Bambuddy host reachability and archive-capable user auth.